List of House of the Dragon characters: Corlys Velaryon

-Corlys Velaryon (portrayed by Steve Toussaint), also known as the "Sea Snake", is the husband of Princess Rhaenys Targaryen.
-He is the father of Ser Laenor Velaryon and Lady Laena Velaryon through his wife Rhaenys and the father of two bastard sons, Alyn of Hull and Addam of Hull.
-He is the Lord of Driftmark, head of House Velaryon of the Crownlands, and the most famous seafarer in Westerosi history.
+Corlys Velaryon (portrayed by Steve Toussaint), also known as the "Sea Snake".
+He is the husband of Princess Rhaenys Targaryen and father of Ser Laenor Velaryon and Lady Laena Velaryon, and the father of two bastards, Alyn of Hull and Addam of Hull.
+Lord of Driftmark, the head of House Velaryon of the Crownlands, and the most famous seafarer in Westerosi history.
 He also serves as the Master of Ships on the Small Council of King Viserys I Targaryen and later as the Hand of the Queen on Queen Rhaenyra Targaryen's Black Council.
 Following the Great Council at Harrenhal, Corlys became enraged that his wife was passed over as heir despite her rightful claim to the throne.
 During the reign of Viserys, he was appointed as the Master of Ships but later resigned from his position after he became infuriated when Viserys married Queen Alicent Hightower over Corlys' daughter Laena, despite having the full support of almost the entire Small Council.
 When the Triarchy disrupts the Westerosi sea trade and therefore damages the profits and reputation of House Velaryon, he leads the War for the Stepstones against the Triarchy and enlists Prince Daemon Targaryen's help.
 After a three-year campaign, the Triarchy is defeated and pushed back to Essos.
 Corlys and Viserys soon arrange a marriage between Laenor and Rhaenyra, making their future sons the heirs to the Iron Throne and Driftmark.
-Ten years later, during Laena's funeral at Driftmark and following Laenor faking his death and going into exile, Rhaenys privately urges Corlys to make their eldest granddaughter Lady Baela Targaryen the heir to Driftmark rather than Laenor's sons due to their assumed illegitimacy.
+Ten years later, during Laena's funeral at Driftmark and after Laenor fakes his death and goes into exile, Rhaenys privately urges Corlys to make their eldest granddaughter, Lady Baela Targaryen, heir to Driftmark rather than Laenor's sons, whom they assume are illegitimate.
 Six years later, after Corlys is gravely wounded while fighting in the Stepstones due to the Triarchy's reemergence, his brother Ser Vaemond Velaryon is killed when he insults Laenor and the legitimacy of Laenor's sons during a petition to the Iron Throne to make him the heir to Driftmark instead.
 Following the death of Viserys and King Aegon II Targaryen usurping the throne, Corlys and Rhaenys pledge their support to Rhaenyra and send the Velaryon fleet to blockade Blackwater Bay.